 When do I pay and how much?

-Tuition, fees, residence hall charges, health insurance and other institutional charges for the fall 2017 semester will be assessed around July 27.
+Tuition, fees, residence hall charges, health insurance and other institutional charges for the fall 2018 semester will be assessed late July.
 For Fall, these assessments will be viewable in RAMweb and billed in August with a due date of September 11th.
 For Spring, these assessments will be viewable in RAMweb and billed by the first Friday in January with a due date of February 10th.
 If September 10th or February 10th lands on a weekend, the due date is the following business day.

 The eBilling notification dates and due dates for each semester are published in the online Class Schedule, in the General Catalog, and in Office of Financial Aid publications.
 The assessment timeframes, eBilling notification dates, and due dates for each semester are as follows:

 |Term||Assessment Timeframe||eBILL Date||Due Date|

 Charges that are incurred after the bill date for the semester will be billed mid-month of the following month and have a due date of the 10th of the month after that statement date or the following business day if the 10th falls on a weekend or University holiday.